DashyMarket/Darinals/README.md

 # Darinals CLI Tool

-A command-line tool for creating and managing Dash inscriptions (DARinals) on the Dash blockchain.
+A command-line tool for creating and managing Dash inscriptions (Darinals) on the Dash blockchain.

 ## Quick Start